maxtaco/oneshallpass/README.md

 If you want better security, you can choose a 5-word passphrase, which conservatively costs about $34 billion to crack.

-### Why not `bcrypt`?
+### Why not `bcrypt` or `scrypt`?

-Standard `bcrypt` has not, to my knowledge, been analyzed to offer the security properties we need for 1SP.  `bcrypt` and their ilk are useful for hashing passwords on the server-side.
-They make guesses expensive for adversaries trying to "crack" a compromised password file, in which the adversary's goal is to recover as many as passwords possible in the shortest amount of time.
+1SP uses PBKDF2 for key-streching.
+Future versions might move to `scrypt`.

+### Why HMAC?

-We seek different properties.
-In particular, we assume that an attacker has access to some of your passwords stored on servers that he broke into (and whose programmers failed to secure with any sort of hashing mechanism).
+We assume that an attacker has access to some of your passwords stored on servers that he broke into (and whose programmers failed to secure with any sort of hashing mechanism).
 And he's smart enough to know that you're using 1SP.
 Thus, for each site he's broken into, he has a pair (t,m), where t is the input text to the 1SP function above, and m is the output.
 His goal is now to log-in as you to a different site, that he hasn't compromised.
 In other words, he seeks a new pair (t',m'), that he hasn't seen before, where m' is the output of the 1SP function for some new text t', referring to a new site.

 This is exactly the property HMAC provides \[[5](#citations),[6](#citations)\] It resists "existential forgery" under "known plaintext attacks".